- Facilities & Construction

 For example: helping with a light audit, inventorying equipment, etc.

 Outdoor Classroom Garden: The UT Outdoor Classroom Garden relies on volunteers.
 Volunteers help with planning garden bed design, planting seeds and tending to seedlings, transplanting starts to the garden, weeding and tending garden beds, harvesting flowers and food, and in preparing the garden beds for winter plantings including cover crops and garlic.
-Volunteers can spend as little as a half hour per week, or up to 3-4 hours per week depending on interest.
-Most of our volunteer activities take place during our workdays.

 - Sustainability Audits: In order to continually monitor our progress on a range of sustainability projects,